Crafting a Custom Rustic Wine Rack: A Journey of Handmade Decor

 - 3 min read

-One of the things we love most about creating handmade rustic decor is that every order has its own story.
-Recently, a customer on Etsy ordered one of our Rustic Chunky Wine Racks, and this project became a perfect example of how custom handmade work is often much more than simply building a product.
+One of the things I love most about creating handmade rustic decor is that every order has its own story.
+Recently, a customer on Etsy ordered one of our Rustic Chunky Wine Racks.
+This project became a perfect example of how custom handmade work is often much more than simply building a product.

-It starts with communication, attention to detail, and making sure the customer gets exactly what works for their space.
+It starts with communication, attention to detail, and ensuring the customer gets exactly what works for their space.

 Catching a Sizing Mistake Before Production